troyvassalotti/troyv.dev/README.md

 # troyv.dev
-This is my portfolio, but it can really be whatever I want it to be.
+This is my personal site.
+I like to think of it as a portfolio, but it's really a playground.